 Ejiro Umukoro AKA 'Lady E', Nigeria's powerful voice of the airwaves, leads pathways of synchronising her multiple roles in diverse fields of broadcasting, journalism, social entreprenuership, publishing, and personal development.
 Writer, media trainer and key mentor in career development (ICIR-MACARTHUR Foundation Training for Journalists), Lady E is also an Ambassador for Youth and a Women's Advocate.
-"DISTORTION", her upcoming Mental Health Crime Fiction Novel is composed of creatively woven character sketches in a topping of real life investigative stories.

 Currently the General Manager and Head of Station, Mega 89.1 FM, Warri, she has been at the helm of leading radio stations in Nigeria as a leading content creator, pioneer voice and manager.

 - Voice of Nigeria

 - CTL TV, NTA

 - HOT FM

 - She was nominated for the ICFJ Knights Award

 - Awardee and Fellow of the Wole Soyinka Centre of Investigative Journalism: Reporters Leadership Programme (FRLP in association with Free Press Unlimited, Amsterdam)

 - Code for Africa’s WanaData Champion South/South (MVP 2018) for undercover investigations delving into the Rise of Female Secondary Schools students into cult-gangs.